 3 Ways to Maximize Your Thanksgiving Break

 The first thing you can do is to finalize your study plan.
 Thanksgiving break is no time to feel anxious and planning is one of the best ways to decrease stress.
 With a plan in your back pocket, you will feel confident about your ability to get a top MCAT score.
 My Create-your-own Study Plan Course will set you up with a customizable, individualized study plan based on your unique needs.
-Many students find that meeting with me (or one of our other elite tutors) after finishing this course is the perfect way to put the finishing touches on their study plan.
+Many students find that meeting with one of our elite tutors after finishing this course is the perfect way to put the finishing touches on their study plan.
 You will want to feel confident that you are on the path to getting a stellar score.

 Another thing you can do if you are normally busy with school is to get in some extra hours of studying.
 Spending time with your family and friends during the Holidays is most definitely important, but if you are serious about getting a top score, you will need to make some sacrifices.
 When I was studying for the MCAT I was extremely busy with school, volunteering, shadowing, and working a part-time job.
 I am sure most of you can relate to this situation.
 During my holiday breaks, I made sure to get in some extra studying without fully sacrificing my family and friends.
 I decided to wake up at six o’clock and study for 3 to 5 hours every morning.
-Then I would be fully available for my family and friends the rest of the day.
+Then I would be fully available for my family and friends for the rest of the day.
 These study hours were crucial in my long-term effort in attaining a 99th percentile MCAT score.

 No matter how you decide to spend your Thanksgiving Break, I hope you have a wonderful time with your family and friends.
 Life will only get busier, and precious moments with those we loved are priceless.
 May we all have a very special time this holiday season.

 Sign up for our affordable elite MCAT tutoring.